rivernews/bb-rest-api/README.md

 # Summarizing CI/CD

-- Setup ECR repo (one-time action), get the ECR url and put that in `.env`. **Remember, just the base url, not the repo name included, exclude the repo name.**
 - (we will eventually push docker image to ECR by AWS CodeBuild in CodePipeline) we now build and push our docker image for setup purpose.
     - `docker-compose build`, test by `docker-compose up -d` and upload to ECR by `docker-compose push`.
 You might want to do `$(aws ecr get-login --no-include-email --region us-east-2)` first.
 - Create the task definition - container - service series of resources in ECS.
 This is a one-time action.
 We will need `ecs-cli`, `docker-compose-ecs.yml`, `Dockerfile`, and most important, `ecs-params.yml`. **You probably want a separate `docker-compose-ecs.yml` for ECS**, because they use different method from local dev to pass in secrets and env variables.